brucemack/microlink/docs/el_supplement.md

         01 50 35 31 39 38

-* A type 8 item with an unknown meaning (**does anyone know?**).
+* A type 8 item provides an indication of whether DTMF is supported by the node.
 The values sent by the official EchoLink client are consistent over time.
-Is see these byte being sent (in hex):
+I see these bytes being sent (in hex), which corresponds to ASCII "D0":

         01 44 30

+> Per Scott (N1VG): The EchoLink Windows client has a DTMF keypad for sending tones over the link.
+This feature is enabled if the remote end has PRIV D1 set.
+PRIV D0 disables the keypad.
+Note that nothing prevents the user from passing DTMF tones of their own creation.
+PRIV 'dpx1' seems to indicate full duplex, supported only by theBridge.

 Finally, padding may be added to fill up to the next 4-byte boundary (per SDES termination requirement), and then the entire packet is padded again following the RTCP requirement.